PIH/openmrs-module-mirebalaisreports/README.md

 But really, it would be better if you didn't use this method.
 Write some SQL.
 It'll be fine.

-### 4. SQL Only
+### 4. Using SQL Only

 As mentioned above, you can't do this yet.
 The code supporting this needs to be pulled in from [openmrs-module-pihmalawi](https://github.com/PIH/openmrs-module-pihmalawi).

 But take a quick look at [patientWeightChange.sql](https://github.com/PIH/openmrs-module-pihmalawi/blob/master/api/src/main/resources/org/openmrs/module/pihmalawi/reporting/reports/sql/patientWeightChange.sql) to whet your appetite for it.
-No Java had to be added to make this work.
+No Java had to be added to support this particular report.